habos/JavaScript-Projects/README.md

 # JavaScript-Projects
-Random JavaScript projects I've done to learn
+Each folder holds a JavaScript project I've done or am working on.
+These are for learning only.